OpenBB-finance/OpenBB/openbb_sdk/CONTRIBUTING.md

 ## Adding a new data point

+In the above section, we've seen how to get started with a template.
+In this section, we'll be adding a new data point to the SDK, considering we want to add a new provider to an existing data model.

 ### Identify which type of data you want to add

 In this example, we'll be adding OHLC stock data.